keystonejs/keystone-storage-adapter-s3/README.md

     region: 'ap-southeast-2', // optional; defaults to process.env.S3_REGION, or if that's not specified, us-east-1
     path: '/profilepics', // optional; defaults to "/"
     publicUrl: "https://xxxxxx.cloudfront.net", // optional; sets a custom domain for public urls - see below for details
+    s3ForcePathStyle: true, //optional; defaults to false, if you use self hosted solutions like minio you probably want to set it to true
     uploadParams: { // optional; add S3 upload params; see below for details
       ACL: 'public-read',
     },